 - Varathane Water-Based Polyurethane in Matte

-And here’s how I made my modern DIY plywood planter with hairpin legs.
+And here’s how I made this DIY modern planter with hairpin legs.

 First I cut my pieces according to the printable plans.
 We cashed in some help form my dad in the form of using his table saw.
 Then I sanded all of the rough spots and edges.

 Note that All of my sides were Purebond plywood, but the base was a scrap piece of regular plywood I wanted to use up.
 That’s why it looks different.
 It’s actually a nice comparison so you can see how different the quality is.

 I used pocket hole screws to attach two of the side pieces to one another.
 Then I repeated that step for the other two side pieces, which left me with two L-shaped pieces.

 I took one of the pieces and attached it to piece C (the bottom) using pocket hole screws.
 Then I repeated this step for the other L-shaped piece.
 (Depending on the size of your drill, you will likely need a shorter pocket hole bit or right angle attachment to reach some of the trickier holes.)
 See my post about how to drive pocket hole screws in tight places.

 I painted the inside black and stained the outside using Minwax Pickled Oak and three coats of Varathane water-based polyurethane in Matte (same stain and finish as the cat house side table).

 After everything was dry, I flipped the planter over and used wood screws to attach the hairpin legs.
 They add such a nice touch to this piece and look great in the same room at the slightly smaller hairpin legs on the cat house side table.

 Once the paint dried, I used my drill and a large bit to drill two drainage holes in the bottom of the bucket.
 You could do this before painting if you were worried about scuffing the paint job.

-And here’s the finished DIY plywood planter with hairpin legs.
+And here’s the finished DIY modern planter with hairpin legs.
 Ahh, she’s a beauty.